How to Manage High Cholesterol: Diet, Medications, and More

 Exceptional pharmacy care to strengthen your health

 At Alto, we’re committed to making it as simple as possible to stay on top of your cholesterol-lowering medications.
 We offer same-day delivery and medication management tools like reminders and auto refills in our app.
-And our team of pharmacists are always here to answer your questions by phone, text, or chat, and will even remind you when your medications are due for a refill.
+And our team of pharmacists are always here to answer your questions by phone or through our app, and will even remind you when your medications are due for a refill.

 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.